Harmek/HKCircularProgressView/README.md

 * fillRadius: the amount of the circle that is filled.
 1 draws a full circle, 0.5 draws half a circle (a donut), 0.25 a quarter, etc.
 * startAngle: the angle, in radius, where the progression begins.
 * drawFullTrack: indicates whether the track is fully drawn or not.
 YES will always draw a full circle of 'trackColor' color.

+Those appearance options are not available in the 1.0.0 build

+* outlineWidth: if 0 (by default), does nothing.
+If > 0 draws outlines for non-completed progress parts.
+* outlineColor: color of the outlines, set to _progressTintColor_ by default.